 Giants of the Southern Alps

 Our tour begins and ends in Nice, the sophisticated city on the Mediterranean.
-Enjoy with us what may be Epic Climbs’ most authentic alpine trip.
+Most of our other stopover points are mountain villages that are off the beaten track, so the contrast to the exuberant Côte d'Azur could not be starker.
+Come with us and enjoy what may be Epic Climbs’ most authentic alpine trip.
 Conquer the famous ascents of the Tour de France – and see for yourself that the Alps are often at their most beautiful where the Tour never passes by.

 The sensational Southern Alps!

 His training terrain is Franconian Switzerland with its notorious ramps, but he also enjoys the long climbs in the Alps.
 Always talking and almost never knackered.
 His one big weakness: pastries.

 At home he «flies» over the Black Forest hills near Freiburg and enjoys a dip in any cold water.
 Also trains in the Vosges and the Jura.
 A terrific performer at evening meals!